NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

     ```

-Notice there is a new import as well as the command which create's a cube.
+Notice there is a new import as well as the command which creates a cube.

     ``` python
     import omni.kit.commands